SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 This could also apply to other devices, so when this timeout happens make sure you check your ipv6 and DNS settings.

+## What are Unicode errors?

+Those can happen when there are special characters in the shows name, folders or the search results.
+This is mainly a problem on Windows systems and especialy with Anime.
+As there are generaly more special characters are used.
+Sadly not much can be done.
+But a few things you can try are. :

+* Rename files and folder to not contain any special characters.
+* Add a scene exception (alternative name for a show) hopefully this will allow you to snatch the episode.

+On Linux those Unicode errors generaly only happen when you havnt set your locale correcly.
+Make sure its UTF-8.